FrederiqueRetsema/VagrantAnsible/README.md

 You don't need to install ansible on the linux slave node: ansible uses ssh to connect to other linux machines.

 By default, the CentOS7 machines that we use, don't allow ssh connections with passwords.
-So let's change that on the linuxSlave-side to make it easier to send the key from the control node.
-Log on to both the linuxSlave and control and type:
+So let's change that to make it easier to send the key from the control node.
+Log on to `both` the linuxSlave and control and type:
 `sudo -i`
 `vi /etc/ssh/sshd_config` (change the line "`PasswordAuthentication no`" to "`PasswordAuthentication yes`").
 After that, reboot the service:
 `systemctl restart sshd`